elliotbeeman/FaceTheMusic/README.md

     $ node app.js

 Then, open `http://localhost:8888` in a browser.
+Then open Spotify and play the playlist named facethemusic.

 ### Using your own credentials
 The examples contains a working client ID and secret key.
 Note, however, that they might be rate limited if they are used frequently.
 If you are planning to create an application, we recommend you register your app and get your own credentials instead of using the ones in this project.